icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [Logto](https://logto.io/) - An open-source Auth0 alternative for modern apps and SaaS products, supporting OIDC, OAuth 2.0 and SAML open standards for authentication and authorization.
 This [quickstart](https://docs.logto.io/quick-starts/angular#prerequisites) can help you use Logto with Angular.
 * [MojoAuth](https://mojoauth.com/) - The Simplest Way to [integrate](https://docs.mojoauth.com/guides/angular) passkeys.
 * [SuperTokens](https://supertokens.com) - Configure your [Angular](https://supertokens.com/docs/quickstart/frontend-setup) application to use SuperTokens for authentication.
+* [Agilicus](https://www.agilicus.com/) - Single sign-on for any user—first party, third party, joint venture, contractor, or vendor.
+Enforce multi-factor authentication everywhere.
+These are various [samples of integrations](https://github.com/Agilicus/samples) to the Agilicus Platform.

 #### Builders